US STOCKS-Wall St sinks as yuan slide inflames U.S.-China trade dispute

 By April Joyner

-NEW YORK, Aug 5 (Reuters) - Wall Street’s major indexes posted their biggest percentage drop of the year on Monday as a fall in the yuan following U.S. President Donald Trump’s vow to impose additional tariffs on Chinese goods sparked fears of further escalation of the U.S.-China trade war.
+NEW YORK, Aug 5 (Reuters) - Wall Street slumped on Monday and futures pointed to more losses to come after a fall in China’s yuan currency and U.S. President Donald Trump’s vow to impose additional tariffs on Chinese goods sparked an escalation of the U.S.-China trade war.

+S&P 500 futures late in the day dropped over 1% after the United States officially designated China a currency manipulator, sharply escalating the ongoing dispute between the world’s two largest economies.

+U.S. Treasury Secretary Steven Mnuchin said in a statement that Washington will engage with the International Monetary Fund to eliminate unfair competition from Beijing.

-While stocks pared losses in the last hour of trading to finish off their session lows, the benchmark S&P 500 fell about 3% to notch its biggest one-day percentage decline since Dec.
-4. The index has fallen for six straight sessions and is now about 6% below its record closing high on July 26.
+During Monday’s session, the benchmark S&P 500 slid about 3% to mark its biggest one-day percentage decline since Dec.
+4. That slump amounted to a $766 billion loss on paper for the index, according to Refinitiv data.

+The S&P 500 has fallen for six consecutive sessions and is now about 6% below its record closing high on July 26.

+The drop in S&P 500 futures late on Monday suggests investors expect Wall Street to open with more losses on Tuesday.

-The yuan weakened past the seven-per-dollar level, its lowest in 11 years, after the People’s Bank of China, with the blessing of policymakers, set its daily midpoint at the weakest level in eight months.
+The yuan weakened past the key seven-per-dollar level to its lowest level in 11 years, after the People’s Bank of China, with the blessing of policymakers in Beijing, set its daily midpoint at the weakest level in eight months.

-On Twitter, Trump called the action a “major violation” and “currency manipulation.”
+Trump on Monday called the weakening of the yuan a “major violation,” and “currency manipulation” on Twitter.

-Several investors viewed the move in the yuan as a direct response to Trump’s announcement of 10% tariffs on an additional $300 billion of Chinese imports.
+Several investors viewed the move in the Chinese currency as a direct response to Trump’s announcement of 10% tariffs on an additional $300 billion of imports from China.

 “It’s the escalation of the trade war,” said Steven DeSanctis, equity strategist at Jefferies in New York.
 “The dollar strengthening presents another issue.
 For companies that do a lot of business outside the U.S., it all adds up.”